grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 Note how `fUI` is used here to configure the parameter of the Faust DSP using its `setParamValue` method which has 2 arguments: the path/name of the parameter in the Faust code, and its value.

 Try to compile the plug-in for your desired target (e.g., VST, AU, etc.).
-In our case we'll juste generate a standalone plug-in for convenience.
+In our case we'll just generate a standalone plug-in for convenience.
 When running the plug-in, you should now hear sound!

 Since we want to control the parameters of our synth from the `PluginEditor`, we must create a series of public methods in `PluginProcessor` to control each parameter of our synth.
 In `PluginProcessor.h` this will look like: